POLS 1140

 Jerit and Zhao (2020) (pp 79-81) review some psychological explanations, emphasizing different cognitive motivations:

-Misinformation is form a motivated reasoning reflecting a directional desire to maintain consistency with ones’ prior beliefs.
+Misinformation is a form of motivated reasoning reflecting a directional desire to maintain consistency with ones’ prior beliefs.

 Correcting Misinformation